Stokesian Dynamics with odd viscosity: Stokes' equations with odd viscosity

 As an extension of the above symmetry considerations, Avron et al.\cite{avron1998odd} considered a system under an external magnetic field, which possesses a broken time-reversal symmetry.
 In such a scenario, the Onsager reciprocal relations can be further extended for systems with a broken time reversal symmetry\cite{Groot1984}, which yields

 where the superscript $o$ indicates that the viscosity is odd under the time-reversal transformation and $\mu_{ijkl}^o$ is thus analogously termed as \emph{odd viscosity}.

-By considering the rotational degrees of freedom of microscopic fluid particles and starting from a microscopic Hamiltonian, Lubensky et al. \cite{PhysRevLett.127.048001} derived a general expression of odd viscosity in a 3D system as
+The most general expression of odd viscosity in a 3D system can be quite complex and may contain numerous components depending on the symmetry of system, which is systematically explored by Vitelli et al.\cite{Khain2022}.
+Here, we restrict our attention to a more specific case by only considering the possible rotational degrees of freedom of microscopic fluid particles.
+Starting from a microscopic Hamiltonian, Lubensky et al. \cite{PhysRevLett.127.048001} derived an expression of odd viscosity in a 3D system as,

 where $\varepsilon_{ijk}$ is the three-dimensional (3D) Levi-Civita symbol, $\delta_{ij}$ is the Kronecker delta, and $\ell_i$ is the local angular momentum density of constituting particles.
-Similar to the case of even viscosity, the odd viscosity should fulfill three symmetry relations $\mu_{ijkl}^o=\mu_{ijlk}^o$, $\mu_{ijkl}^o=\mu_{jikl}^o$ and $\mu_{ijkl}^o=-\mu_{klij}^o$.
+Please be aware that the expression above derived in the work \cite{PhysRevLett.127.048001} matches with the general expression derived in the work\cite{Khain2022} by taking $\eta_1^0=-2\eta_2^0=\mu_0$ in their notations.
+And similar to the case of even viscosity, the odd viscosity should fulfill three symmetry relations $\mu_{ijkl}^o=\mu_{ijlk}^o$, $\mu_{ijkl}^o=\mu_{jikl}^o$ and $\mu_{ijkl}^o=-\mu_{klij}^o$.
 It can be easily verified that all three symmetric relations are fulfilled by Eqn. \ref{eqn-viscosity-odd}.
 For a quasi-2D system where the local angular momentum density is constrained to be uni-axial such as $\gv \ell=\mu_o \uv z$, the above general expression of odd viscosity in 3D (Eqn. \ref{eqn-viscosity-odd}) can be further simplified to